 A Life Estate should be used in conjunction with other planning tools, and not by itself.

 Why?
 Because you are adding someone else to your title.
 Now they are a joint owner with you, and their liabilities become your liabilities.
 Once someone is added to the title, you have made the property available to their creditors and their liabilities.
-So, if they go through a divorce, or owe income taxes to the IRS, or even have liability for a car accident, the property could be subject to liens and attachments.
+So, if they go through a divorce or owe income taxes to the IRS, or even have liability for a car accident, the property could be subject to liens and attachments.
 Now, their liabilities are attached to your home.

 How can you use a Life Estate as part of your overall estate plan?

 Instead of Deeding the property to a remainderman, you instead transfer the property to a Trust.
 You reserve the Life Estate rights, but the Trust is the property owner, as opposed to a remainderman.
 There is a Trustee named for the Trust, who can sign documents, but the trustee has no personal ownership of the property.
 What’s the difference?
 Well, the remainderman isn’t on the title, so their liabilities cannot attach to the property.
 At the same time, you still avoid probate, because the property will still pass to the beneficiaries of the Trust outside of probate.
 Further, the use of the Trust can decrease your taxable estate for estate taxes.

 This type of life estate deed is often used when planning for Medicaid and in conjunction with a Medicaid Trust.